 Following this procedure, what other methods can be performed?
 What questions would these additional methods answer?

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+Francesca Gilli: the calculation of a protein index facilitates the identification of novel protein biomarkers useful for early diagnosis, prediction of outcome and monitoring of disease course for both neuroinflammatory and neurodegenerative diseases.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera